 Clean Diesel Tribal Grants

-EPA’s Office of Transportation and Air Quality solicited proposals nationwide for Tribal projects that achieve significant reductions in diesel emissions and diesel emissions exposure, particularly from fleets located in areas designated as having poor air quality.
-EPA anticipates $1.5 million will be awarded to eligible Tribal applicants.
+EPA’s Office of Transportation and Air Quality is soliciting proposals nationwide for Tribal projects that achieve significant reductions in diesel emissions and diesel emissions exposure, particularly from fleets located in areas designated as having poor air quality.
+EPA anticipates $2 million will be awarded to eligible Tribal applicants.

 Supporting Information for RFP

 - 2018 Tribal Sample Project Narrative (WORD)(13 pp, 42 K, May 2018)